mjwelchphd/GalaxyRevisited/README.md

 > **Point of Personal Preference**

-> It's easier for the user if the target of updates is diplayed on the page. if you ever updated two accounts, one for yourself and one for your partner _at the same time_, you know how easy it is to get them mixed up, and enter data for one in the window for the other.
+> It's easier for the user if the target of updates is displayed on the page. if you ever updated two accounts, one for yourself and one for your partner _at the same time_, you know how easy it is to get them mixed up and enter data for one in the window for the other.
 Displaying the name of the person on the page being updated eliminates this problem.

 > In this case, the name of the galaxy (the parent) is displayed on the star's (the child) pages.